 Finally, we requested permission to send notifications to users when it’s most relevant.
 We aren’t going to send them at the start, as it’s irritating and users simply decline the request.
 The best practice is to send a request after the user has performed some action in the PWA and gotten positive feedback.
 At this point, the user is pleased and is ready to accept the request to send notifications.
 Alternatively, you can add a possibility to turn notifications on in the application's settings.

-A PWA is a good alternative to a native app, especially when the native features of the web platform and browser API can cover your functionality.
+A progressive web app built with React and Apollo client is a good alternative to a native app, especially when the native features of the web platform and browser API can cover your functionality.
 The outstanding advantage is that a PWA is still a web app, so we still can transform it into a mobile app hassle-free without rewriting the client part.
-Additionally, you can add your PWA to the App Store and Google Play Store if needed
+Additionally, you can add your PWA to the App Store and Google Play Store if needed.

 Subscribe via email and know it all first!